 A commercial and international course is any course which does not form part of the SFC funded activity of the College.
-Other services rendered include, but are not limited to, letting of College facilities; provision of tailor-made training and new Business to Business activities.
+Other services provided include, but are not limited to, the letting of and use of College facilities; provision of bespoke training, and new business to business arrangements.

-The delegated financial authority of the Senior Management Team and the Corporate Development Committee for commercial and international contracts are in the table below.
-In addition, any resulting contractual agreements must be signed by the Chief Operating Officer with a copy of the signed agreement sent to the Head of procurement for record and audit purposes.
+The delegated financial authority of the Senior Management Team and the Corporate Development Committee for commercial and international contracts are shown in the table below.
+In addition, any resulting contractual agreements must be signed by the Chief Operating Officer with a copy of the signed agreement sent to the Head of Procurement for recording and audit purposes.